Automattic/woocommerce-payments/readme.txt

 = 1.9.2 - 2021-xx-xx =
 * Fix - Added better notices for end users if there are connection errors when making payments.
+* Fix - If account is set to manual payouts display 'Temporarily suspended' under Payments > Settings.

 = 1.9.1 - 2021-02-03 =
 * Fix - Incompatibility with WC Subscriptions.